Skip to main content

 Non-custodial end-to-end

 You operate the software.
 Merchants control their funds.
 End-users deposit directly on-chain.
-No custodian.
-No rolling reserves.
-No fund-freeze risk for anyone in the chain.
+No custodian, no rolling reserves, no fund-freeze risk for anyone in the chain.

 Reconciliation